-- 3.1 Major organisational changes this refers to any reorganisation, relocation, merger, significant expansion or reduction of a function, competitive tendering or outsourcing. - 3.2 Affected by change this refers to staff that experience changes via this process may e.g. change of Line Manager, changes to responsibilities but are not at risk of redundancy. - 3.3 At risk an employee will be regarded as 'at risk' in circumstances where it has been decided that their post is to be removed from the establishment or there is to be a reduction in the number of posts in the grade/category at the appropriate location and that reduction cannot be achieved by natural wastage. - 3.4 Slotting-in refers to the process by which staff 'at risk' are confirmed into a post in a new staffing or management structure which is similar to their current post and where that individual is the only contender for that post.
-Slotting-in may occur where a post is in the same band as the individual's current post or where it remains substantially the same (usually defined as 66% the same) with regard to job content, responsibility, grade, status and requirements for skills, knowledge, experience and location.
+Term Definition Major organisational changes This refers to any reorganisation, relocation, merger, significant expansion or reduction of a function, competitive tendering or outsourcing.
+Affected by change This refers to staff that experience changes via this process may e.g., change of Line Manager, changes to responsibilities but are not at risk of redundancy.
+At risk An employee will be regarded as 'at risk' in circumstances where it has been decided that their post is to be removed from the establishment or there is to be a reduction in the number of posts in the grade/category at the appropriate location and that reduction cannot be achieved by natural wastage.
+Slotting-in Refers to the process by which staff are confirmed into a post in a new staffing or management structure which is similar to their current substantive post and where that individual is the only contender for that post.
+Slotting-in also occurs where a post has not been significantly reorganised or where it remains substantially the same (usually defined as 66% the same) with regard to job content, responsibility, grade, status and requirements for skills, knowledge, experience and location.
+Ring-fencing Refers to the process by which staff 'at risk' will be considered for a post in a new staffing or management structure where there is more than one contender for that post, and which is similar to their current post.
+This assessment is made on an individual's substantive contract.

-- 3.5 Ring-fencing refers to the process by which staff 'at risk' will be considered for a post in a new staffing or management structure where there is more than one contender for that post and which is similar to their current post. - 3.6 Redundancy in accordance with the Employment Rights Act 1996, redundancy arises when employees are dismissed because: - The employer has ceased, or intends to cease, to carry on the business for the purposes of which the employee was employed, or where the employer has ceased, or intends to cease, to carry on the business in the place where the employee was so employed; or - Where the requirements of the business for employees to carry out work of a particular kind, in the place where they are so employed have ceased or diminished, or are expected to cease or diminish. - 3.7 Redeployment means the transferring or recruitment of staff 'at risk' into a suitable alternative post. - 3.8 Suitable Alternative Employment (SAE) will be determined with reference to sections 138 and 141 of the Employment Rights Act 1996 and Section 16 of the Agenda for Change Terms and Conditions paragraphs 16.17 to 16.19, from an employer perspective, this is through the employee satisfying the selection criteria for the post, as identified in the person specification.
-The personal circumstances of the employee shall be taken into account (refer to Section 8 for further details). - 3.9 Continuous Service Date (CSD) means full or part time employment with the CCG or any previous NHS employer where there has not been a break of more than one week (Sunday to Saturday) between employments.
-This reflects the provisions of the Employment Rights Act 1996 and section 16 of the Agenda for Change Terms and Conditions on continuous employment. - 3.10 Reckonable service means continuous service plus any service with a previous NHS employer where there has been a break of 12 months or less.
-At the CCG's discretion any period of employment outside the NHS which is relevant to NHS employment may be counted as reckonable service. - 3.11 Basic salary this is the monthly sum due in respect of basic hours worked by the member of staff concerned within the standard working week.
-It excludes any payments made in respect of acting up (or additional responsibilities), overtime,
+Term Definition A competitive assessment should be made as to which individual has the necessary skills to best undertake the role.
+Redundancy In accordance with the Employment Rights Act 1996, redundancy arises when employees are dismissed because: The employer has ceased, or intends to cease, to carry on the business for the purposes of which the employee was employed, or where the employer has ceased, or intends to cease, to carry on the business in the place where the employee was so employed; or Where the requirements of the business for employees to carry out work of a particular kind, in the place where they are so employed have ceased or diminished or are expected to cease or diminish.
+Redeployment Means the transferring or recruitment of staff 'at risk' into a suitable alternative post.
+Suitable Alternative Employment (SAE) Will be determined with reference to sections 138 and 141 of the Employment Rights Act 1996 and Section 16 of the Agenda for Change Terms and Conditions paragraphs 16.17 to 16.19, from an employer perspective, this is through the employee satisfying the selection criteria for the post, as identified in the person specification.
+The personal circumstances of the employee shall be taken into account (refer to section 8 for further details).
+Continuous Service Date (CSD) Means full or part time employment with the ICB or any previous NHS employer where there has not been a break of more than one week (Sunday to Saturday) between employments.
+This reflects the provisions of the Employment Rights Act 1996 and section 16 of the Agenda for Change Terms and Conditions on continuous employment.
+Reckonable service Means continuous service plus any service with a previous NHS employer where there has been a break of 12 months or less.
+At the ICB discretion any period of employment outside the NHS which is relevant to NHS employment may be counted as reckonable service.
+Basic salary This is the monthly sum due in respect of basic hours worked by the member of staff concerned within the standard working week.
+It excludes any payments made in respect of acting up (or additional responsibilities), overtime, working